facebookLatest Inflation Rate in Singapore (Aug 2023) and What You Can Do About It

 Fast forward to today, chicken rice now costs about $4.00 per plate.
 This means that the same $10 can only buy you slightly less than three plates of chicken rice today.

 But, price levels of goods and services do not always go up.
-Sometimes it may go down.
+Sometimes, it may go down.
 This is called deflation.

 When deflation happens, the general price levels of goods and services decrease over time.
-This causes an increase in purchasing power of the currency, as less money is needed to buy the same product now compared to the past.
+This causes an increase in the purchasing power of the currency, as less money is needed to buy the same product now compared to the past.

 For instance, the price of laptops has fallen steadily over the years.
 Back in 1991, an Apple Macintosh PowerBook would set you back US$4,247 (S$5,752) (inflation-adjusted price).